-There are more food classes with standards of identity that allow for the use the fortification, however these fortifications are optional.
+There are more food classes with standards of identity that allow for the use of fortification, however these fortifications are optional.
 It should be noted that foods eligible for the "Women, Infants and Children" federal programs may be required to be the fortified standard of identity form.

-Use of vitamins and minerals will depend on the application and the specific substances being used.
+The specific use of vitamins and minerals will depend application and on the specific substances being used.
+Vitamins in application are substances with vitamin activity and there are several substances that may have a vitamin activity for a specific vitamin.
+Similarly, for minerals the substances used are those with bioavailable mineral content.
 These substances will often be processed with accessory additives to make the vitamins or minerals stable and useable in food applications.